Kyani Review: Is it Another MLM Pyramid Scheme or Actually Legit?

 Kyani Prime: The company offers customers a program similar to Amazon Prime called Kyani Prime.
 For a $39 membership for a period of 6-months, you can get wholesale prices for product purchases plus free shipping.
 This can save you $126 for the six-month period.

-Excellent BBB Rating: For some reason people rely heavily a BBB ratings to determine the legitimacy of a company even though they've been accused of being a pay to play business.
-But at at the time of this review the Better Business Bureau gives Kyani an A- rating with full accreditation.
+Excellent BBB Rating: For some reason people rely heavily a BBB rating to determine the legitimacy of a company even though they've been accused of being a pay to play business.
+But at the time of this review the Better Business Bureau gives Kyani an A- rating with full accreditation.
 Based on what we've seen on the BBB site, the company tries to resolve any complaints they receive.

 Complicated Compensation Plan: I really hate that so many MLMs have these convoluted compensation plans that are pages long and require an interpreter to understand them.
 It's always under the guise of giving you more ways to make money.
 But it just causes more confusion and feels very “pyramidish”!
 Who wants to sit through a long explanation of how you make money with a company.
 It should be pretty straight forward.